 then on a written request from the University of Melbourne, the Sub-contractor must refund such amounts to the University of Melbourne.

-The Sub-contractor must refund the amounts under clause 6.2(d) within ten (10) Business Days of receiving the written notice.
-If payment is not made within ten (10) Business Days, the Sub-contractor must pay interest on the unpaid amount from the end of the ten (10) Business Day period until such payment is made.
+The Sub-contractor must refund the amounts under clause 6.2(d) (as calculated from the date of notification) within ten (10) Business Days of receiving the written notice.
+If payment is not made within ten (10) Business Days, the Sub-contractor must pay interest on the unpaid amount from the end of the ten (10) Business Day period until such payment is made at the interest rate published by the Reserve Bank of Australia on the date the refund became due.

 Without limiting the operations of clause 6.2(e), the Sub-contractor’s obligation to refund under clause 6.2(d)(iii) can be exempted if the Sub-contractor achieves High Performance as determined under clause 6.2(g).